 GENOME ASSEMBLY AND ANNOTATION

 A schematic overview of a genome analysis workflow: short and/or long sequence reads (e.g. Illumina, PacBio or ONT) are assembled into a finished genome followed by in-depth annotation.
-The annotated genomes are imported into our secure online portal which allows the customer to interactively mine and compare genomes.
+The annotated genomes are imported into our cloud-based Genome Explorer app which allows the customer to interactively mine and compare genomes.

 - Assembled contig and scaffold sequences in FastA format.

-- AGP (Accession Golden Path) file describing the linkage between contigs in the scaffolds.
+- Accession Golden Path (AGP) file describing the linkage between contigs in the scaffolds.

-- De Novo assembly report containing a summary of the assembly results and quality measures.
+- De novo assembly report containing a summary of the assembly results and quality statistics.

 The BaseClear Genome Explorer is an online portal that allows interactive genome viewing and mining features.
 Gene structures are displayed in a comprehensive (graphical) manner and can be easily compared.
 The software is implemented in Microsoft Azure and available through https://genome-explorer.com.

 - Table containing full annotation for predicted coding sequence regions.